MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/4-exercise.md

 - Check whether the configuration is formatted properly
 - generate a plan for every pull requests
-- apply the configuration when you update the GitHub branch
+- trigger the configuration when you update files in the "terraform" directory

-Your workflow will be triggered whenever code is pushed to the repository.

 > [!NOTE]
 > You also trigger the GitHub Actions workflow by going to "Actions", then select the terraform workflow and "Re-run Jobs".